Case Study: Managing Disputes about Medical Treatment Decision-Making

-2. What can Sharon do to prevent similar incidents at Redvale in the future?
+2. What can Christine do to prevent similar incidents at Redvale in the future?

-Ways in which Sharon could prevent similar incidents in the future include:
+Ways in which Christine could prevent similar incidents in the future include:

 - Improving recording, awareness and accessibility of residents’ Advance Care Directives.
 As Samir’s Advance Care Directive was not sufficiently visible in Redvale’s records Felicity was not aware of his treatment refusal, or his preference not to go to hospital.
 It is important that aged care providers have appropriate systems in place to ensure their staff:

 - are aware the person they care for has a Directive or other advance care planning documents,